ammarsys/pyaww/CONTRIBUTING.md

   "STARTED_CONSOLE": 123
 }
 ```
-- Ensure your CWD is `pyaww` and not `pyaww/tests` or similar.
+3. Ensure your CWD is `pyaww` and not `pyaww/tests` or similar.
-- Run `py -m pytest -v -s`.
+4. Run `py -m pytest -v -s`.
-- Fix if anything is wrong, if not, your tests are fine.
+5. Fix if anything is wrong, if not, your tests are fine.

 ## What is currently our TODO?

-- Better caching, specifically, caching inside instances that `pyaww.user.User` returns.
+- Better caching, cache submodules, Thread safe caching...
-- Ratelimit handling, 40/minute for everything exception being console inputs where it is 120/min.
+- Ratelimit handling, 40/minute for everything except console inputs where it is 120/min.
+- Making the `README.md` pretty.
+- Making the documentations good.